pranjalpokharel7/pranjalpokharel7.github.io/content/posts/thank-you.md

 taken some time off for now to cater to my needs.
 It is because of you guys that I have a new home to look forward to everytime vacation ends.

-**Udeshya Dhungana**, the Arch-user and the man who introduced me to Vim (guy prefers Emacs though, for now :evil_smirk:). **Nishan Poudel**, my guitar hero, the Florida man who taught me to relax a bit and enjoy life the way it comes.
+To **Udeshya Dhungana**, the Arch-user and the man who introduced me to Vim (guy prefers Emacs though, for now :evil_smirk:). **Nishan Poudel**, my guitar hero, my Florida man who has taught me to relax a bit and enjoy life the way it comes.
 Both excellent programmers, and even closer roommates.

-**Sandesh Pokhrel**, my brother from another mother, footbal maestro and magician. **Santosh Pangeni**, man as skinny as they come, my arch nemesis on Fifa when it comes to playing styles. **Nikhil Aryal**, the man who couldn't say 'no', the sword that guards the realms of men.
+To **Sandesh Pokhrel**, my brother from another mother, footbal maestro and magician. **Santosh Pangeni**, man as skinny as they come, my arch nemesis on Fifa when it comes to playing styles. **Nikhil Aryal**, the man who couldn't say 'no', the sword that guards the realms of men.

-**Mukul Atreya**, someone whom I want to play the guitar with onstage before I graduate. **Sangam Chaulagain**, our alpha, pack leader, a smile ladies die for. **Tilak Chad**, my weeb buddy, Dennis Ritchie lite, the man I love the most having intellectual conversations with. **Milan Shrestha**, someone I share 'the same district bond' with, and whose family makes me feel like home when I visit.
+To **Mukul Atreya**, fellow connoisseur of anime, someone whom I want to play the guitar with onstage before I graduate. **Sangam Chaulagain**, our alpha, pack leader, a smile ladies die for. **Tilak Chad**, my weeb buddy, Dennis Ritchie lite, the man I love the most having intellectual conversations with. **Milan Shrestha**, someone I share 'the same district bond' with, and whose family makes me feel like home when I visit.

-**Berma Yadav** for being patient as my table tennis practice partner and showing the true 'art of personal hygiene'.
+To **Berma Yadav** for being patient as my table tennis practice partner and showing me the true 'art of personal hygiene'.
 **Bishnu Paudel**, the guy who has rescued me from potential exam failures on multiple occasions as my study guide and who waited for me in the hospital that one critical time. **Gopal Pangeni** for showing me the importance of kindness and hard work, here's to doing a civil project with you in the future!

-**Ujjwal Kandel** for simply existing.
+To **Ujjwal Kandel** for simply existing.

 #### To my seniors